ericmettt/SQS_SS23/README.md

 ### Backend (Spring Boot)

-1. Clone the repository: `git clone https://github.com/your-username/your-repo.git`
+1. Clone the repository: `git clone https://github.com/ericmettt/SQS_SS23.git`
-2. Navigate to the backend directory: `cd backend`
+2. Navigate to the backend directory:
 3. Update the MySQL database configuration in `application.properties`
 4. Build and run the Spring Boot application: `./mvnw spring-boot:run`

 ### Frontend (React)

-1. Navigate to the frontend directory: `cd frontend`
+1. Navigate to the frontend directory: `cd frontend/sqs-fruit-frontend`
 2. Install dependencies: `npm install`
 3. Update the API base URL in the `.env` file, if necessary
 4. Start the React development server: `npm start`